 Murder cases are rarely straightforward, and the circumstances surrounding the events of the crime have the potential to sway a jury.
 Your defense lawyer should be capable of crafting a case that evaluates these circumstances to your advantage.

-Were you acting in self defense?
-Maybe you have been misidentified by eye witnesses.
-Regardless of the reason of a charge, facing an indictment of murder is a life altering event.
+Were you acting in self-defense?
+Maybe you have been misidentified by eyewitnesses.
+Regardless of the reason of a charge, facing an indictment of murder is a life-altering event.
 Speak only to your criminal lawyer even if you have an alibi at the time of the homicide.

-Avoid Talking about Your Case
+Avoid Talking About Your Case

-DO NOT talk to anyone else other than your attorney about your case or you may further risk incrimination.
+DO NOT talk to anyone other than your attorney about your case or you may further risk incrimination.
 Remember that your Raleigh criminal defense lawyer was hired to help you.

-The prosecution are looking for a conviction and will use any available resources to help their case.
+The prosecution is looking for a conviction and will use any available resources to help their case.
 At this time, even close friends shouldn’t be given information regarding your case.
 Often friends may not even be on your side if implicating you will help them escape imprisonment.

 The defense strategy of your criminal defense attorney will depend on the circumstances involving your individual case.
 A mistake in identity could become the factor that determines your innocence or the death of the victim may not have been caused by the defendant at all and your attorney will present the facts.

-At Kirk, Kirk, Howell, Cutler & Thomas, LLP our team has experience needed to approach your case from all angles and determine the best defense strategy to have the charges against you dropped or significantly reduced.
+At Kirk, Kirk, Howell, Cutler & Thomas, LLP our team has the experience needed to approach your case from all angles and determine the best defense strategy to have the charges against you dropped or significantly reduced.

-In first degree murder cases, as well as other homicide crimes, defendants often argue mistaken identity.
+In first-degree murder cases, as well as other homicide crimes, defendants often argue mistaken identity.
 This means the prosecution is pressing for a conviction against the wrong person.